kmarkus/rFSM/doc/README.txt

         a longer time, because this would prevent incoming events to trigger transitions.
-Therefore, the =rfsm.yield()= call can be inserted at appropriate points into a long running =doo= to explicitely return control to the rfsm engine, that then checks for new events and potentially executes transitions.
+Therefore, the =rfsm.yield()= call can be inserted at appropriate points into a long running =doo= to explicitly return control to the rfsm engine, that then checks for new events and potentially executes transitions.

     (Note: rfsm.yield is currently only an alias to =coroutine.yield=)